 Last but not least: get plenty of exercise and sleep.
 During the cold winter months, our bodies need more rest than in the summer because we’re getting less energy from ambient sunlight, and our bodies also have to expend more energy to keep ourselves warm.
 Think of it as “human hibernation”.
 There is nothing wrong with you if you feel the need to get more sleep when it’s cold out– unless, of course, you can’t get out of bed at all.
 (In that case, seek medical attention.)

 Exercise has also been shown to significantly improve mood, and the proof is pretty conclusive; cardio is one of the best things you can do for your body and mind.
 Aim for 30 minutes of vigorous exercise a day– running, dancing, swimming, yoga, walking, and HIIT workouts are all great.

 When you need relief, it’s also helpful to remember that spring is right around the corner.
-The feelings associated with SAD are temporary.
+The feelings associated with Seasonal Affective Disorder are temporary.
 Winter is always shorter than you think– and with these easy lifestyle changes, it will feel even shorter.

 Read our related article on How Climate Change Affects Your Mental Health.